COMPUTE-LU/PLGroup_PythonforBeginners/README.md

 # Peer-learning group "Python for Beginners"
 Here we collect material for the peer-learning group Python for Beginners.

-## Colab instructions for the kick-off
+## Instructions for the kick-off

+At the kick-off we will present the first steps of python coding using the free google colab platform.
 To open the kick-off tutorial in colab, click on the link you received by email.
 If you have trouble with your browser, switch to Chrome.

-More info on using colab here:
+More info on how to use colab here:

 https://github.com/Aitslab/training/blob/master/tutorials/colab.md